mnishiguchi/rsync-home-config-backup/README.md

 ### **Restore**

 1. Lists available backups and prompts the user to select one.
-2. Restores dconf settings, Debian packages, and Flatpak packages if they exist.
-3. Uses `rsync` to restore the home directory interactively.
+2. Uses `rsync` to restore the home directory interactively.

 ---